OUTLINE:

 VI.
 CONCLUDING COMMENTS

 This topic, like many in the Christian faith, has tension.
 There are not many easy answers in our faith - that is partly why we live by faith, not by sight, not solely by reason/logic, and sometimes not by the literal reading of a verse.
-Many people get irritated when they hear me or read comments like this.
+Some people get irritated when they hear me say things like this, or read comments like this.

 Understanding the biblical text is not always easy.
-Living it out can be more difficult.
+Living it out is even more difficult sometimes.
 We have to be willing to live with nuance and tension...and disagreement.
 Christian history is filled with conflict: bishops excommunicating one another, fellow monks parting ways after years of close friendship, condemning leaders as "heretics," burning some of them at the stake.
 I could go on and on.

 We are going to disagree from time to time.
 We need to strive to be agreeable and not stubborn and not arrogant.